stomperlp/pathfinder/README.md

 Tool icons must be present as PNG files in the folder src/resources/images/toolIcons/.

 The program does not save data permanently—all changes are lost upon closing although this might change in futur versions.

+## Known Issues

+- WASD dragging freezes the application in various instances.
+Most of the time a right or left click or a CTRL tap unfreeze it.
+- WASD dragging moves line attacks with it.
+- Attacked Hexes from line attack sometimes dont show correctly while zooming.
+- At very high grid coordiates (2000+ for each x and y value) the grid rendering bugs out.
+- Selecting lots of creatures with high speeds can lead to performance problems.

 ## Chemie und STALINdustrie